-- 12.03.1 The educator may accept in writing the recommendation of the

-Ethics Subcommittee of the PLSB or request in writing an evidentiary hearing before the Ethics Subcommittee within thirty (30) calendar days of the date the educator receives the notice. - 12.03.2 If an educator fails to respond to notification of the initial recommendation of the Ethics Subcommittee within thirty (30) calendar days, the initial recommendation will become a final recommendation without an evidentiary hearing and will be forwarded to the State Board for consideration. - 12.03.4 If the educator accepts the Ethics Subcommittee's initial recommendation or waives a response, the recommendation becomes final.
-The PLSB staff shall notify the educator that the final recommendation will be submitted to the State Board as part of its consent agenda. - 12.03.4.1 Even if the educator has agreed to the initial recommendation, the State Board may remove the case from its consent agenda and remand the case to the PLSB for further consideration consistent with its instruction. - 12.03.5 The educator may request an evidentiary hearing by submitting a written request to the PLSB within thirty (30) calendar days of receiving the notification of the initial recommendation of the Ethics Subcommittee. - 12.04 Notice to Complainant The PLSB staff shall provide a written notice to the complainant when the Ethics Subcommittee determines there is no reasonable belief and closes the file.
-However, the Ethics Subcommittee rationale for not authorizing an investigation shall remain confidential.
+- 12.03.1 The educator may accept in writing reject the recommendation of the Ethics Subcommittee of the PLSB or request in writing and request an evidentiary hearing before the Ethics Hearing Subcommittee by submitting the request to the PLSB attorney in writing within thirty (30) calendar days of the date the educator receives the notice. - 12.03.2 If an educator fails to respond to notification of the initial recommendation of the Ethics Subcommittee within thirty (30) calendar days, the initial recommendation will become a final recommendation without an evidentiary hearing and will be forwarded to the State Board for consideration a final decision. - 12.03.4 If the educator accepts the Ethics Subcommittee's initial recommendation or waives a response, the recommendation becomes final.
+The PLSB staff shall notify the educator that the final recommendation will be submitted to the State Board as part of its consent agenda. - 12.03.4.1 Even if the educator has agreed to the initial recommendation, the The State Board may remove the case from its consent agenda and remand the case to the PLSB for further consideration consistent with its instruction set the case for further review pursuant to